Nights-Software/ns-docs/resources/metabuild.md

 ---

+## `server.cfg`

+Add `setr game_enableDynamicDoorCreation "true"` to your server.cfg.
+Place it somewhere above the starting of scripts.

 ## Preparing your database (Dependency)

 We assume you have a database for your FiveM server.
 If you do not have one, contact your hosting providers' documentation on how to get and build one.
 This is a dependency for MetaBuild to work.